jbroadway/docs/docs/2023.1/studio/how-tos/props/how-to-delete-a-prop.md

 Here's how to remove a prop from your set:

-**Step 1.** Grab a prop and press the menu button on that controller while holding it.
-When you're holding a prop, this button opens the prop's Properties menu instead of the main menu.
+**Step 1.** Place one of your controllers in the prop and press the menu button on that controller.
+This button will now open the prop properties menu instead of the main menu.

 **Step 2.** Click on the **Delete Prop** button on the prop properties menu.